-As permitted by Delaware law, provisions in our amended and restated certificate of incorporation and amended and restated bylaws limit or eliminate the personal liability of directors for a breach of their fiduciary duty of care as a director.
+As permitted by Delaware law, provisions in our amended and restated certificate of incorporation and amended and restated bylaws, both of which will become effective upon the consummation of this offering, limit or eliminate the personal liability of directors for a breach of their fiduciary duty of care as a director.
 The duty of care generally requires that, when acting on behalf of the corporation, a director exercise an informed business judgment based on all material information reasonably available to him or her.
 Consequently, a director will not be personally liable to us or our stockholders for monetary damages or breach of fiduciary duty as a director, except for liability for:

-- any breach of the director's duty of loyalty to us or our stockholders; - any act or omission not in good faith or that involves intentional misconduct or a knowing violation of law;

-- any act related to unlawful stock repurchases, redemptions or other distributions or payments of dividends; or - any transaction from which the director derived an improper personal benefit.
+- any breach of the director's duty of loyalty to us or our stockholders; - any act or omission not in good faith or that involves intentional misconduct or a knowing violation of law; - any act related to unlawful stock repurchases, redemptions or other distributions or payments of dividends; or - any transaction from which the director derived an improper personal benefit.

 These limitations of liability do not limit or eliminate our rights or any stockholder's rights to seek non-monetary relief, such as injunctive relief or rescission.
 These provisions will not alter a director's liability under other laws, such as the federal securities laws or other state or federal laws.
-Our amended and restated certificate of incorporation also authorizes us to indemnify our officers, directors and other agents to the fullest extent permitted under Delaware law.
+Our amended and restated certificate of incorporation that will become effective upon the completion of this offering also authorizes us to indemnify our officers, directors and other agents to the fullest extent permitted under Delaware law.

-As permitted by Delaware law, our amended and restated bylaws provide that:
+As permitted by Delaware law, our amended and restated bylaws to be effective upon the consummation of this offering will provide that: